PROFILE

 forest products; fisheries products.

-Industry: Types--petroleum drilling and
+Industry: Types--petroleum

-refining, mining, cement, basic metal products,
+drilling and refining, mining, cement, fish

-fish processing, food processing, brewing,
+processing, food processing, brewing, tobacco

-Trade: Exports (2005)--$20 billion.
+Trade: Exports (2007

-timber, cotton.
-Major markets
+cotton.
+Major

-equipment, vehicles and spare parts, medicines,
+vehicles and spare parts; medicines, food,

 GEOGRAPHY